-Stanley Kubrick and Arthur C Clarke may have seen 2001 as the year we'd head off to meet alien intelligences in the depths of space, but in reality, its cinematic landscape was dominated by fantasy rather than extra-terrestrials.
-Rowling and Tolkien dominated the box office, with Harry Potter And The Philosopher's Stone and The Fellowship Of The Ring earning almost $1bn each, while Monsters, Inc and Shrek thrilled old and young audiences alike.
+Stanley Kubrick and Arthur C. Clarke may have seen 2001 as the year we’d head off to meet alien intelligences in the depths of space, but in reality, its cinematic landscape was dominated by fantasy rather than extraterrestrials.
+J.K.
+Rowling and J.R.R.
+Tolkien dominated the box office, with Harry Potter and the Sorcerer’s Stone and The Fellowship of the Ring earning almost $1 billion each, while Monsters, Inc. and Shrek thrilled old and young audiences alike.

 At the other end of the spectrum of success, 2001 was such a vintage year for movies that we had to whittle our usual selection of 25 films down from an initial selection of more than 40.
-This is why the decision was made - with heavy heart - to exclude some of our favourite films, including Richard Kelly's stunning debut, Donnie Darko.
-Although it wasn't a hit in 2001, it has earned such a devoted following since that we decided to replace this film, and others like it, with entries that deserve a bit more love.
+This is why the decision was made, with a heavy heart, to exclude some of our favorite films, including Richard Kelly’s stunning debut, Donnie Darko.
+Although it wasn’t a hit in 2001, it has earned such a devoted following since that we decided to replace this movie, and others like it, with entries that deserve a bit more love.

-So with apologies to the likes of Dogtown, Y Tu Ma Tambien, Blow, Enigma and many others that didn't quite make the final cut, here's our pick of the 2001's most underappreciated films.
+So with apologies to the likes of Dogtown, Y Tu Ma Tambien, Blow, Enigma, and many others that didn’t quite make the final cut, here are our pick of 2001’s most underappreciated films.

 25. The Last Castle

-One of the lightest of the films that Rod Lurie has directed to date (but then it's up against The Contender and Straw Dogs), The Last Castle is an action thriller that sees Robert Redford in the leading role.
-That's a good start.
-The supporting cast adds in the late James Gandolfini and Marl Ruffalo, and the story sees Redford's General being court martialled and sent to a maximum security prison.
+One of the lightest of the films that Rod Lurie has directed to date (but then it’s up against The Contender and Nothing But the Truth), The Last Castle is an action thriller that sees Robert Redford in the leading role.
+That’s a good start.
+The supporting cast adds in the late James Gandolfini and Mark Ruffalo, and the story sees Redford’s general being court martialed and sent to a maximum security prison.

-If that's set off your 'there's no such thing as a bad action film set in a prison' light, then settle in, because The Last Castle does not disprove the rule.
+If that’s set off your “there’s no such thing as a bad action movie set in a prison” light, then settle in, because The Last Castle does not disprove the rule.
 Here, the main attraction is Redford butting heads with Gandolfini, and some decent action sequences too.
-It's straight entertainment with not much bubbling under, and it could arguably use ten or 15 minutes trimming off it.
-But The Last Castle's a fine, solid prison flick, lifted by the gravitas that an actor of Redford's quality inevitably brings it.
+It’s straight entertainment with not much bubbling underneath, and it could arguably use 10 or 15 minutes trimmed off it.
+But The Last Castle‘s a fine, solid prison flick, lifted by the gravitas that an actor of Redford’s quality inevitably brings it.

 24. The One

-A film best enjoyed with an alcoholic beverage and some friends rather than interrogating with beard-stroking analysis, The One provides a great evening's entertainment, with even its drawbacks - Jet Li struggling with its English-language script, and some variable computer graphics - merely adding to the fun.
-It's also pleasing to see Statham team up with one of Hong Kong cinema's finest martial arts stars, years before the 2007 film War or the action team-up of The Expendables.
+A movie best enjoyed with an alcoholic beverage and some friends rather than interrogating with beard-stroking analysis, The One provides a great evening’s entertainment, with even its drawbacks–Jet Li struggling with its English language script and some variable computer graphics–merely adding to the fun.
+It’s also pleasing to see Statham team up with one of Hong Kong cinema’s finest martial arts stars, years before the 2007 movie War or the action team-up of The Expendables.

 22. The Majestic

-It's safe to say that The Majestic is the forgotten Frank Darabont film.
-It's also a pretty forgotten Jim Carrey movie too, and in both cases, that's something of a shame.
-The Majestic isn't the finest work of either, but it's an affectionate drama, with a sense of Frank Capra about it.
+It’s safe to say that The Majestic is the forgotten Frank Darabont movie.
+It’s also a pretty forgotten Jim Carrey movie too, and in both cases, that’s something of a shame.
+The Majestic isn’t the finest work of either, but it’s an affectionate drama with a sense of Frank Capra about it.

-The film tells of a screenwriter in the 1950s, who finds himself called before the House Un-American Activities Committee.
-You don't have to look far to see the political subtexts at work here, but there's a warmer heart to The Majestic that bubbles to the fore.
-It's a long film, overly so, but it's got a bit more ambition than it's given credit for.
-It's 80% perfect for a Sunday afternoon.
+The movie tells of a screenwriter in the 1950s who finds himself called before the House Un-American Activities Committee.
+You don’t have to look far to see the political subtexts at work here, but there’s a warmer heart to The Majestic that bubbles to the fore.
+It’s a long movie, overly so, but it’s got a bit more ambition than it’s given credit for.
+It’s 80 percent perfect for a Sunday afternoon though.

-According to the oracle that is IMDB, The Safety Of Objects, when it finally got a US cinema showing, took less than $500,000.
-In many countries in the world, it thus has struggled to get a DVD release, yet alone a cinema outing.
-But the film is worth it for Close, and for Troche's effective handling of a good, talented cast.
+According to the oracle that is IMDb, The Safety of Objects, when it finally got a U.S. movie theater showing, took less than $500,000.
+In many countries in the world, it thus has struggled to get a DVD release, yet alone a cinema-outing.
+But the movie is worth it for Close and for Troche’s effective handling of a good, talented cast.

-The first of two musicals we're going to talk about on this list, Josie And The Pussycats stars Rachael Leigh Cook, Tara Reid and Rosario Dawson as a girl band who find themselves pitted against Alan Cumming's brilliantly evil producer.
-With bonus Parker Posey, the film is a lively satire, far different from the movie that's portrayed on the box.
+The first of two musicals we’re going to talk about on this list, Josie and the Pussycats stars Rachael Leigh Cook, Tara Reid and Rosario Dawson as a girl band who find themselves pitted against Alan Cumming’s brilliantly evil producer.
+With bonus Parker Posey, the movie is a lively satire, far different from the movie that’s portrayed on the box.

-It's got things to say about the state of modern music, and lots of little jokes and touches that reward going back and seeing the film more than once.
-You won't find a film that takes the piss so royally out of product placement either.
-Boasting cracking music of its own, Josie And The Pussycats is intelligent, very funny and very happy.
+It’s got things to say about the state of modern music, and lots of little jokes and touches that reward going back and seeing the movie more than once.
+You won’t find a movie that takes the piss so royally out of product placement either.
+Boasting cracking music of its own, Josie and the Pussycats is intelligent, very funny and very happy.

 19. Kissing Jessica Stein

-If you like your romantic comedies with some brains to them, then this is the kind of gem that made early 2000s indie cinema in America so exciting.
+If you like your romantic comedies with some brains to them, then this is the kind of gem that made early 2000s indie movie theater in America so exciting.

-We've cheated a little here, as Billy Crystal's third - and to date last - film as director was made for HBO rather than cinemas.
-It thus didn't get a cinema release, but it's such a strong piece of work, we wanted to draw attention to it here.
+We’ve cheated a little here, as Billy Crystal’s third–and to date last–movie as director was made for HBO rather than theaters.
+It thus didn’t get a theatrical release, but it’s such a strong piece of work that we wanted to draw attention to it here.

-It's a rounded, involving piece of work, that's arguably at its most interesting when it's off the baseball park.
-The story of Crystal showing the film to George W Bush is worth seeking out in his book, too...
+It’s a rounded, involving piece of work, that’s arguably at its most interesting when it’s off the baseball park.
+The story of Crystal showing the movie to George W. Bush is worth seeking out in his book too…

 17. Final Fantasy: The Spirits Within

-Fledgling film studio Square Pictures spent a then-extraordinary $137m on this animated sci-fi film set in the Final Fantasy videogame universe, and it was one of the year's infamous financial misfires.
-About the efforts of a scientist attempting to reverse an invasion of extraterrestrial ghosts in the 21st century, it's a lavish, steadfastly serious effort, and the first attempt to make a photorealistic feature film with computers.
+Fledgling movie studio Square Pictures spent a then-extraordinary $137 million on this animated sci-fi movie set in the Final Fantasy video game universe, and it was one of the year’s infamous financial misfires.
+About the efforts of a scientist attempting to reverse an invasion of extraterrestrial ghosts in the 21st century, it’s a lavish, steadfastly serious effort, and the first attempt to make a photorealistic feature movie with computers.

-It could be argued that just about all of director Ian Softley's films are underrated, including his 1994 debut Backbeat (which appeared in our 1994 list of overlooked films), the hip cyber thriller Hackers, and Henry James-adapted drama The Wings Of The Dove.
-K-Pax is surely another, a film released in the autumn of 2001 to only modest box-office fortunes.
-Based on the first of a series of books by Gene Brewer, K-Pax is about a psychiatrist (Jeff Bridges) and his attempts to help an apparently delusional man (Kevin Spacey) who believes he's an alien from a distant planet.
+It could be argued that just about all of director Ian Softley’s films are underrated, including his 1994 debut Backbeat (which appeared in our 1994 list of overlooked films), the hip cyber thriller Hackers, and Henry James-adapted drama The Wings of the Dove.
+K-Pax is surely another, a movie released in the autumn of 2001 to only modest box office fortunes.
+Based on the first of a series of books by Gene Brewer, K-Pax is about a psychiatrist (Jeff Bridges) and his attempts to help an apparently delusional man (Kevin Spacey) who believes he’s an alien from a distant planet.

-Bridges and Spacey are as excellent as you'd expect, with Spacey perfectly cast as an everyman with cosmic notions, and Bridges is quietly restrained as the sceptical academic who digs into his patient's obscure history.
-That the film could so easily have been cast the other way around, with Spacey as the psychiatrist and Bridges as the alien (he played a not dissimilar part brilliantly in John Carpenter's Starman) is testament to both actors' flexibility and talent.
+Bridges and Spacey are as excellent as you’d expect, with Spacey perfectly cast as an everyman with cosmic notions, and Bridges is quietly restrained as the skeptical academic who pad into his patient’s obscure history.
+That the movie could so easily have been cast the other way around, with Spacey as the psychiatrist and Bridges as the alien (he played a not dissimilar part brilliantly in John Carpenter’s Starman) is testament to both actors’ flexibility and talent.

-Criticisms that K-Pax is a bit too sentimental and soft around the edges aren't entirely unfounded, but the film's beautifully shot by John Mathieson (he later photographed Matchstick Men and Kingdom Of Heaven for Ridley Scott) and, most of all, there's a chemistry between the lead actors that is difficult to resist.
+Criticisms that K-Pax is a bit too sentimental and soft around the edges aren’t entirely unfounded, but the movie’s beautifully shot by John Mathieson (he later photographed Matchstick Men and Kingdom of Heaven for Ridley Scott) and, most of all, there’s a chemistry between the lead actors that is difficult to resist.

 15. Osmosis Jones

-Bill Murray heads up the live action side, with the voice talent including Chris Rock, Laurence Fishburne and William Shatner.
-The film itself is fast, funny and different too.
+Bill Murray heads up the live action side, with the voice talent including Chris Rock, Laurence Fishburne, and William Shatner.
+The movie itself is fast, funny, and different too.
 It thus absolutely bombed at the box office.

 14. The Devil’s Backbone

-This horror drama from Guillermo del Toro may be critically acclaimed, but it's important to remember how little-seen it was back in 2001 - it made just $6.5m at the US box-office, which is a far cry from the $84m reaped by del Toro's 2006 dark fantasy, Pan's Labyrinth.
+This horror drama from Guillermo del Toro may be critically acclaimed, but it’s important to remember how little-seen it was back in 2001–it made just $6.5 million at the U.S. box office, which is a far cry from the $84 million reaped by del Toro’s 2006 dark fantasy, Pan’s Labyrinth.

-Set in civil war-era Spain, The Devil's Backbone is seen through the eyes of a young boy (Fernando Tielve) who shows up at a remote orphanage - a lonely place with a dark secret and an unexploded bomb jutting out of the front yard.
-Beautifully made and perfectly paced, del Toro's film is full of flesh-crawling moments, and its drama is all the more effective because its central character is so vulnerable.
+Set in civil war-era Spain, The Devil’s Backbone is seen through the eyes of a young boy (Fernando Tielve) who shows up at a remote orphanage–a lonely place with a dark secret and an unexploded bomb jutting out of the front yard.
+Beautifully made and perfectly paced, del Toro’s movie is full of flesh-crawling moments, and its drama is all the more effective because its central character is so vulnerable.